THE SYRIAN SERIES

 We only get a hint of what happened here during the war so it’s heart breaking to see it all first hand.
 Our drive to Aleppo was much more than you could ever imagine and the destruction was more than what meets the eye.
 With every town that has been decimated means 100s of 1,000s of people have been displaced.

 - REVISITS – 1

 - FLIGHTS – 4

 - STEPS – 133,100

 Aleppo was a highlight in the way I got to chat with several locals.
 This was key to my trip as I wanted to get many different sides of the story while I was here.
-This showed me the absolute generosity of the Syrian people considering what they have been put through, none more so than little Rama.
+I was shocked and humbled at the absolute generosity of the Syrian people, considering what they have been put through, none more so than little Rama.

 PALMYRA & DAMASCUS

-Further evidence of the war was obvious in Palmyra where one of the historic roman temples was blown us, leaving just the entrance door.
-I almost feel this region of the world has too much history creating too many issues on too many fronts.
+Further evidence of the war was obvious in Palmyra where one of the most historic Roman temples was blown up, leaving just the entrance door.
+I almost feel this region of the world has too much history, with too much water under the bridge creating many issues on many fronts.
 And with its geography, Syria has been treated like a battlefield by many with little disregard to the lives that have been lost.

 - PEOPLE – 8/10, generous